-- (a) Care of the aircraft including the clearing of ice and fogging. - (b) Serviceability checks. - (c) The fuel policy including refuelling and hot refuelling. - (d) Inspecting, maintaining, installing and removing role equipment. - (e) The limitations of pilot maintenance. - (f) The daily pre-flight inspection.
+- (a) Care of the aircraft including, cleaning the bubble and blades, clearing ice and fogging and the effect on performance. - (b) Serviceability checks. - (c) The fuel policy including refuelling and hot refuelling. - (d) Inspecting, maintaining, installing and removing role equipment. - (e) The limitations of pilot maintenance. - (f) The daily pre-flight inspection including role equipment maintenance programmes. - (g) Spray equipment components and operation, including jettison systems (where applicable).

-Question or observe (as appropriate) the candidate's knowledge of aircraft care and role equipment handling to determine that the candidate's knowledge is appropriate.
+(a) Question or observe (as appropriate) the candidate's knowledge of aircraft care and role equipment handling to determine that the candidate's knowledge is appropriate.